Phil Ball (writer)

-He has lived in Donostia-San Sebastián, Spain, for over twenty years.
+He has lived in San Sebastián, Spain, for over twenty years.

 Early life

 Phil Ball was born in Canada to English parents.
 He grew up in Cleethorpes on the northeast coast of England, having moved there in 1957.
 As a youngster he supported Grimsby Town F.C., saying, "I was brought up on lower league football".

 He attended Clee Humberstone Foundation Grammar School (later Matthew Humberstone School).

 Career

 Ball began with an English teaching post in a state comprehensive school in Hull.
 He later taught in Peru and Oman, eventually moving to San Sebastián.

 Ball is a lifelong football enthusiast.
 His first published book was Morbo: the story of Spanish football (2001).
 The book linked the traditional antagonisms in Spanish football (the "Morbo" of the title) to Spain's regional, linguistic and political divisions.
 Morbo was listed for the William Hill award and won the GQ Sports Book of the Year award.
 A Spanish translation was published in 2010 and an updated edition came out in 2011.
 It was voted into the top 50 best football books by the British-based magazine 442 in 2017.